 We can see the buyer demand and seller supply from the sales-to-active ratios:

-- Sales-to-active listings ratio for November 2017 was 32% for all property types (upward pressure on price if ratio remained 20% for sustained period – which has been the case since March 2015)
+- Sales-to-active listings ratio for Jan2018 was 26.2% for all property types (upward pressure on price if ratio remained 20% for sustained period – which has been the case since March 2015)

 - Sales-to-active listings ratio for different property types in November: